 \subsection{Ablation Study}

-{\bf Segment Selection}\quad We explore different segment selection methods of SDPO, with the results presented in Table \ref{tb: selection} (in the square brackets, the length of the negative segment is listed first, followed by the positive segment.).
-The segment length refers to the number of turns contained within the segment.
-For symmetric segment lengths, methods with fixed lengths of 3 and 5 outperform the length of 1 (DPO), demonstrating the efficacy of multi-turn alignment.
-The method with a segment length of 5 is less effective than that with a length of 3, indicating that longer segments are not always better.
-Building on this insight, we leverage GPT-4o to automatically identify key segments from each positive sample, achieving the best results.
+{\bf Segment Selection}\quad We explore different segment selection methods of SDPO, with the results presented in Table \ref{tb: selection}.
+In square brackets, the length of the negative segment is listed first, followed by the positive segment.
+The segment length refers to the number of turns contained in the segment.
+For symmetric segment lengths, segments with fixed lengths of 3 and 5 outperform the length of 1 (DPO), demonstrating the efficacy of multi-turn alignment.
+The segments with length 5 is less effective than that with length 3, indicating that longer segments are not always better.
+Building on this insight, we leverage GPT-4o to dynamically identify key segments from each positive sample, achieving the best results.
 For asymmetric segment lengths, model training for segment lengths of [3,1] and [5,3] collapse and can not interact normally.
-Other asymmetric segments underperform compared to their symmetric counterparts, supporting the theoretical discussions in Sections \ref{sec: dmpo} and \ref{sec: sdpo}.
+Other asymmetric segments underperform their symmetric counterparts, supporting the theoretical discussions in Section \ref{sec: sdpo}.
 Furthermore, we observe that as the degree of asymmetry decreases, the model's performance improves.
 This improvement could be attributed to the reduced effect caused by the uneliminated $Z$ on the loss as asymmetry diminishes.
-This finding also helps explain the effectiveness of ETO, which does not impose constraints on the lengths of positive and negative sessions.
+This finding helps explain the effectiveness of ETO, which does not impose constraints on the lengths of positive and negative sessions.

 {\bf Interlocutor for Sampling}\quad The alignment data for SDPO is collected separately using the BC agent itself and GPT-4o as interlocutors.
 We train models on each subset of data independently using SDPO, with the results summarized in Table \ref{tb: source}.
 Models trained on a single data source show improved performance in both self-chat and interactions with GPT-4o, further validating SDPO's generalization capabilities.
 Moreover, the model trained on the combined dataset outperforms those trained on individual datasets, highlighting that incorporating data from diverse interlocutors can further enhance the agent's social intelligence.